Stir-Fry Chicken with Braising Greens

-- 2 chicken breast halves, sliced thinly (1/4-inch) across the grain
+- 2 chicken breast halves, boneless, skinless, sliced thinly (¼-inch) across the grain

 - 2 inches fresh ginger, peeled with a spoon and grated

-- 2 tablespoons avocado oil (or other high-heat cooking oil)
+- 2 tbsp avocado oil (or other high-heat cooking oil)

 - 1 teaspoon soy sauce